ProdPerfect/monday/docs/_build/html/_sources/README.rst.txt

    subitems column/at least one subitem created.

 -  ``fetch_items_by_column_value(board_id, column_id, value)`` - Fetch
    items on a board by column value.
+The value argument accepts a list.

 -  ``fetch_items_by_id(board_id, [ids])`` - Fetch items from any board
    by ids, passed in as an array of integers.